 - Lastly, add in all the nuts and fruit, candied peel, and rum-soaked raisins and peel.

-- Pour into lined tins and bake in a pre-heated oven for about 1h10mins at 190 degrees Celsius or 360 degrees Fahrenheit.
+- Pour into lined tins and bake in a pre-heated oven for about 55 mins at 190 degrees Celsius or 360 degrees Fahrenheit.
+(Test with a toothpick adn keep for longer if needed.)

 - Once the timer goes off, check with a toothpick to see if the cake is ready.
 If the toothpick comes out clean, the cake is ready.
 If not, keep it in a while longer.